aparo/pyes/docs/guide/reference/api/admin-indices-create-index.rst

 Index Settings
 ==============

-For more information regarding all the different index level settings that can be set when creating an index, please check the :ref:`index modules <es-guide-reference-api-guide-reference-index-modules>`  section.
+For more information regarding all the different index level settings that can be set when creating an index, please check the :ref:`index modules <es-guide-reference-index-modules>`  section.